Hosanna filio David: Musical Setting

-Only one explanation is plausible: the Greek melody will have given rise to a citharodic variation, where this resolution of long values was the rule; preserved in the repertoire of instrumentalists, with its title alone, it was used by the centonisator of the Hosanna antiphon, to whom the rapprochement of Hoson and Hosanna will have given the idea of using the ancient theme.
+One explanation is the Greek melody gave rise to a citharodic variation, where this resolution of long values was the rule; preserved in the repertoire of instrumentalists, with its title alone, it was used by the centonisator of the Hosanna antiphon, to whom the rapprochement of Hoson and Hosanna will have given the idea of using the ancient theme.
 Its melody, preserved in medieval manuscripts such as the Graduale Romanum, reflects the jubilant yet reverent spirit of Palm Sunday.
 In modern celebrations, it may also be adapted into polyphonic settings or vernacular hymns, though the Latin chant remains a staple in traditional liturgies.

 Schubert composed the Sechs Antiphonen zum Palmsonntag in 1820, a set of short choral works for mixed voices (SATB) intended for a cappella performance of which his first piece is the setting of Hosanna filio David in C major, which bridges the Gregorian chant tradition with Schubert's early Romantic harmonic language.
 More contemporary authors such as Jeanne Demessieux or Nicolas Flagello have also been inspired to put these lyrics to more modern music.